ITU-BDSA23-GROUP18/Chirp/docs/report.md

 #### macOS (Apple)

 *We have not found a way to successfully run the playwright test on macOS (Apple).
-If you want to see the result of the tests, look on GitHub.*
+If you want to see the results of the tests, look on GitHub.*

 ### Running the tests